Work Permits for the United Kingdom

 The main category that expats from outside of the EU would be interested in is the Tier 2 (General) grouping.

 Skilled workers with a job offer in the UK (Tier 2 General Work Visas)This category is for skilled workers who have a formal job offer made by a registered UK company.
 These workers must be able to prove that they can fill a gap in the workplace not adequately being satisfied by current UK citizens.

 Each year the UK designates a list of prospective occupations marked by shortages; expats who are able to work in these fields have a higher chance of receiving a work permit than those who have a job offer from an industry sector not on the list.

-In order to receive a work visa in this category it is necessary to have a "Restricted Certificate of Sponsorship", to speak an intermediate level of English, and to have proof of adequate funds (GBP 800 in a bank account for 90 days).
+In order to receive a work visa in this category it is necessary to have a "Restricted Certificate of Sponsorship", to speak an intermediate level of English, and to have proof of adequate funds.

 An expat's sponsoring employer must first apply to the UK Border Agency and receive approval in order to issue a "Restricted Certificate of Sponsorship".
 The UK Border Agency will only issue approval for a set number of visas per month.

 Approval will be granted to applicants who score the highest number of points.
 Points are allocated based on qualifications; future expected earnings; sponsorship; English language skills; and available maintenance (funds).

 It is important to consult the points based calculator on the UK Border Agency site prior to preparing any application.